PaddleHQ/paddle-python-sdk/README.md

 ## Examples
 There are examples included in the [examples folder](https://github.com/Invincibear/paddle-billing-python-sdk/tree/main/examples).
-To prevent leaking errors to your clients we recommend encapsulating Paddle operations inside Try/Except blocks.
-For brevity, the below examples do not do this.
+To prevent leaking errors we recommend encapsulating Paddle operations inside Try/Except blocks.
+For brevity, most of the examples below do not do this.

 ### List entities
 You can list supported entities with the `list()` method in the resource.
 It returns an iterator to help when working with multiple pages.